|

 de la Concorde to the Arc de Triomphe.

-The districts –
+••The districts –

 Just as France is a nation of régions, so Paris is a city of

 quartiers, or districts.
-Hop from Montmartre to
+Hop from Montmartre in the north to

+pleasure in Paris.
 Each district in central Paris is small enough to

 be covered on foot, and perhaps this is the best way to

 absorb its flavour and atmosphere.
+However, the city as a whole

-To travel from one district to another, there's an excellent, punctual, clean, efficient
+••To travel from one district to another, there's an excellent, punctual, clean, efficient

 public transport system, especially the Métro (5.30am-12.30am),